About The Irene-Amelia Forensic

 took his life never actually happened.
 To this very day, many people in India believe Chandra Bose actually survived

-the duration of World War Two in Japan's custody, and that he assumed a different post-war identity for,
+the duration of World War Two in Japan's custody and assumed a different post-war identity for 'political

 The last 'how Amelia may have died' rumor became the most widely reported one in recent